 Honeybush

-Like rooibos, honeybush originates from the Cape Mountains.
-Although little is known about its history, this infusion is nevertheless very well known for its health benefits.
-It is easy to prepare and comes in a variety of flavors.
-Zoom on this new herbal tea.
+Like rooibos, honeybush originates from the Cape mountains.
+While its history is not well known, this infusion is highly regarded for its health benefits.
+It's easy to prepare and pairs well with various flavors.
+Let's take a closer look at this new herbal tea.

 Its scientific name is cyclopia.
-However, its common name is the honey bush.
-It comes from the fragrance of its yellow flowers.
+However, its common name is honey bush.
+It comes from the scent of its yellow flowers.

 Honeybush is made from the leaves of the shrub.
 They are harvested and dried.
-Then, the leaves of the cyclopia are reduced to a powder, more or less coarse depending on the product.
+Then, the cyclopia leaves are reduced to powder, more or less coarse depending on the product.

-Unlike traditional infusions such as mate, the golden drink has neither theine nor caffeine.
+Unlike classic infusions like mate, the golden drink contains neither theine nor caffeine.

-How did the golden tea come from Africa?
+How did golden herbal tea arrive from Africa?

-With the development of trade, an endless list of shipping companies called at South Africa.
-Some of them witnessed the healing effects of honeybush and red rooibos.
+With the development of trade, an endless list of maritime companies made stops in South Africa.
+Some witnessed the treatments provided with honeybush and red rooibos.

 According to different opinions, it was these traders who brought the product to Europe.
-Some speak of the Dutch who picked several species of cyclopia for treatment.
-Others mention the English who would have used the drink instead of the traditional "cup of tea".
+Some mention the Dutch who would have picked several species of cyclopia for treatments.
+Others speak of the English who would have used the drink instead of the traditional "cup of tea".

-What are the properties of the golden Cape brew?
+What are the properties of the golden infusion from the Cape?

-Honeybush has similar properties to those of red rooibos.
+Honeybush has similar properties to red rooibos.
 This is not surprising since both plants are species of the same family.

 Originally, the Khoi tribe was the first to use honeybush for its medicinal properties.
-But today, this product of Africa is more and more requested in traditional health care.
+But today, this African product is increasingly sought after in traditional health care.

 Its composition is exceptional: